Public Outreach & Education

 A table has been created to help identify the three high-priority (sediment, bacteria, and nutrients) water quality issues and the associated target audiences, along with the overall messages and rationale for using them.

 The public is invited to comment on these selections and the program, in general, and may offer any additional topics for consideration.
-Should you wish to make comments, you may submit them via email or mail.
+Should you wish to make comments, you may submit them via the email or mailing address on the top right of this page.